gurtaj1/CV/README.md

 ## Experience

+**Web Developer**
+*LifeWorks* (November 2018 to Present)
+- Tech Stack included React, Redux, React-Hooks, Apollo GraphQl, and Flow.
+- Constructed helper functions for unit testing Apollo Queries/Mutations.
+- PR's were rarely merged without unit tests and a11y testing.
+- Worked on the WellBeing feature team, which is the main product.
+- Applied a Multi Authentication Method flow to the platform.
+- Attended as well as lead Dev talks on topics at the forefront of technology.

 **Front-End Developer**
 *Ostmodern* (April 2018 to November 2018)
 - Used React and Redux along with Redux-Observable middleware to handle streams of actions.